nautobot/nautobot/nautobot/docs/guides/graphql.md

 ### How GraphQL simplifies API Interactions

 When interacting with APIs, It's often necessary to build relationships between multiple models to achieve the result that is desired.
-Doing this typically requires multiple API calls to create the relationships that are desired.
+Doing this typically requires multiple API calls to create the relationships.
 For example, lets assume that there are two devices in Nautobot.
 Each are assigned a site, region, roles, interfaces, and IP Addresses.

 Simply querying the `/api/dcim/devices/` API route provides:
 <div>